yeronimuz/PowerMeter/README.md

 We don't want to flood the database with unnecessary data.
 We also want to visualize combined graphs.
 In order to do so we need regular overlapping time stamps.
 If multi series graphs don't have shared points on the x axis, then they will be drawn after each other instead of combined.
-So if the sensor value is a duplicate it will not have be sent, unless it is required to have a value on the repeatValuesAfter time border.
+So if the sensor value is a duplicate it will not have to be sent, unless it is required to have a value on the repeatValuesAfter time border.
 For this reason it is important to repeat the same sensor values every period.
 The repeatValuesAfter configuration parameter is the elapsed time after which a duplicate sensor value is sent,